opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 The `|` operator lets us declare variables that could store values of two or more types.
 A `JsonValue` could be a string, a number, a boolean and so on.
 In this case we are also making use of [Recursive types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#more-recursive-type-aliases), to specify that a `JsonValue` can have an array of `JsonValue`, and also an object with properties of type `JsonValue`.

-We will import out `JsonValue` type and use it accordingly.
-Our `localStore.ts` file will end up like this:
+We will import our `JsonValue` type and use it accordingly.
+Our `localStore.ts` file will end up like this — update it now:

 ```typescript
 // localStore.ts